devops-collective-inc/unix-persons-guide-to-powershell/manuscript/commands-detail-m.md

 ## Footnotes
 ---

-[1] To be honest, I actually did `get-help process | select name, category, synopsis | ft -a` to tidy up the output for the e-book.
+[1] I actually did `get-help process | select name, category, synopsis | ft -a` to tidy up the output for the e-book.

 [2] I found that in my current PowerShell installs, there wasn't much information on `more`.
 The `get-help` command returned the barest of details.